 For each soil sample, soil is baked at 105°C. The soils are dosed in triplicate at one initial potassium permanganate (KMnO4) concentration of 100 ml of 20 g/L KMnO4 to 50 g of soil for an initial dose of 40 g KMnO4/kg dry soil.
 The reactor vials are gently inverted.
 Following 48 hours of reaction time, the liquid portion of the treated sample is analyzed for permanganate residual following method 4500-KMnO4 Potassium Permanganate in Standard Methods for the Examination of Water and Wastewater.
 To order a complete copy of the ASTM method, visit http://www.astm.org.

 If you are interested in submitting soil samples to our laboratory for PNOD testing, the cost is nominal and the standard turnaround time is 10 business days.
+Soil submittal procedures can be found here and the chain of custody record here.
 The movement (shipping) of soil across the United States and from foreign nations is regulated by the United States Department of Agriculture.
 For information on whether the site soil is considered regulated or to submit soil for PNOD testing, contact a member of CRT or access the USDA map here.

 RemOx® S ISCO reagent is supplied as a dark purple crystal or granule.
 Prior to injection into the subsurface, RemOx S is typically dissolved in water.
 In Europe, Carus Corporation offers rental equipment to assist in transferring and dissolving RemOx S into solution.